Frankl’s Man’s Search for Meaning (Meaning of Life)

 Much of the value of such elderly people can only be experienced by those who have the eyes to see, those who have experienced the highest love and can be enriched by a being who has actualized much.
 The blind cannot see their value.

 So, how do you apply this?
 Well, try spending time with old wise people.
 Second, don’t envy the young.
 Third, at the end of each day, write down what you have accomplished.
 Even if it is merely a small and kind act like not driving rudely, record it.
 You can find meaning in the past and in small things.
 Growing old then becomes a pleasure.
+Also, write poetry or spend time in silence.
+Connect with the formless Being that you are instead of constantly identifying with the ephemeral thoughts, emotions, bodies, and other forms of being.
+Enjoy them without being them.
 Finally, as you make your many decisions, ask yourself the following: “Self, will I be happy with this decision when I am on my deathbed at age _____?”

 Questions: How can you reorient your mind to see everyone’s value?
 What is the trick to not envying the young?
 What can you do now that will make you content on your deathbed?